WHO WERE THE IRANIANS?

 On this web site, normally:

 - Persian/Persia will be used specifically for the people who settled in Fars, their territory and the empire they built under the Achaemenid kings.
+But bear in mind, it was the name used by its enemies, the Greeks.

-- Iranians will be used for the peoples who inhabited the plateau and the lands bordering it, who thought of themselves as belonging to Iranshahr, but not necessarily as Persians (Parthians, Bactrians and many others that we'll come across).
+- Iranians will be used for the peoples who inhabited the plateau and the lands bordering it, who thought of themselves as belonging to Eranshahr, but not necessarily as Persians (Parthians, Bactrians and many others that we'll come across).

 The Persian language